Yixian-ch/smell_emotion_classifier/README.md

 python filter_data-emotion.py -ip surprise_output/data -op task_1_output/surprise -e surprise -t filter_corpus

-# Step 2: Convert the filtered JSON files to separate CSVs
+# Step 2: Using the output from Task 1, iterate through the folder of filtered JSON files.
+For each JSON file, concatenate the articles and add the combined text as a single row in the final CSV file for that emotion.
 python filter_data-emotion.py -ip task_1_output/disgust -op task_2_output -e disgust -t json_to_csv

 python filter_data-emotion.py -ip task_1_output/love -op task_2_output -e love -t json_to_csv